- Find a Tour or Charter

 All boats also have carpeted floors and a spacious forward casting platform and are fitted with rod storage racks, gear lockers and comfortable padded swivel seats.
 Other standard on board equipment includes a large ice box, cold water dispenser and, of course, an expansive range of fishing tackle and equipment.
 Boats are large, high-sided and purpose-built to provide the safest and most comfortable platform possible in the waters you will be fishing.

-At the lodge you will exclusively focus on lure fishing in the rivers and creek systems, which mostly involves lure casting, occasionally trolling, a combination of fallen trees, creek mouths, rock bars, sand flats and submerged gutters.
+At Melville Island Lodge you will exclusively focus on lure fishing in the rivers and creek systems, which mostly involves lure casting, occasionally trolling, a combination of fallen trees, creek mouths, rock bars, sand flats and submerged gutters.

 Standard tackle for this style of fishing comprises of a light-medium action graphite fishing rod of around 1.7m in length with a light weight single-hand ‘bait-caster’ style fishing reel spooled with 10-15kg breaking strain braided fishing line.
 Types of lures used include shallow and deep diving minnows and soft plastics.